Chase-Lee-ui/Chase-Lee-ui.github.io/essays/Smart-Questions.md

 Asking questions about programming is similar to finding your way out of a forest.
 In order to get out you need to know what direction you need to go in, otherwise you will just head further into the forest.
 Figuring out the path you're going down in programming can be key to approaching problems, and understanding whether or not you're on the right path, you need to figure out whats in your surroundings.
 After reading "[How To Ask Questions the Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)," it can be said there are good ways to approach problems than just asking "what happend."
+In order to get out of this metaphorical forest, we must first know how to help ourselves, and from there we can move towards the right way.

 ## Good Questions: It's Okay to Be New
 It is okay to ask seemingly "newbie" questions, just as long as you have done the preliminary searches.
 In order to ask the correct question, you need to know what you're working